kweingart08/ticket-taker/README.md

 * Resources

     - CSS: Bootstrap, Skeleton, Google Fonts, Font Awesome
-    - Extra Gems: chartkick, figaro (used to create application.yml file and add to .gitignore)
+    - Extra Gems: chartkick, figaro (used to create application.yml file and add to .gitignore), faker (used to create fake data to seed)